Abysmal/pdo-crud-for-free/README.md

 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

+This package provides a few classes to try to give programmers using PDO in a simple way some instance CRUD (create-read-update-delete) method, 'for free', simply by subclassing \Mattsmithdev\Pdo\DatabaseTable.

+All code is (intented :-) to follow PSR-1, PSR-2 coding standards.
+Classes are following the PSR-4 autoloading standard.

 ## Install

 Via Composer